 When we head out on a road trip with Fish and Chips, the plan is generally to camp the whole time.
 But we almost always end up staying in a hotel for at least one night so we can enjoy some activities that are not cat-friendly.
 Over the years we’ve developed a system, and now find staying in hotels with our cats is a breeze.

 The first thing you’ll want to do is some proper research!
 Not all “pet-friendly” hotels welcome cats, and those that do sometimes charge steep pet fees.
 You can find this information on GoPetFriendly.com or the hotel’s website, however you should always call ahead to confirm the pet policy.

 Some hotels have pet policies that don’t allow you to leave your animals alone in the room, which defeats our purpose.
 You’ll also want to ask about any additional fees the hotel charges for pets and parking, because when you add them up it can make a big difference!

 If you have multiple hotel options, we recommend choosing a motel or motor inn.
 Being parked a few steps away from your room makes it easier to bring the cats back and forth to the vehicle, along with their gear and your luggage.

 The final step before making your reservation is check the hotel’s online photos for anything your cat will be tempted to destroy.
-We try to avoid places with carpet and never stay in a room with leather furniture, which Fish and Chips would love to dig their claws into!
-And, just to play it safe, we bring extra blankets to throw over any furniture that looks questionable.
+We try to avoid places with carpet and never stay in rooms with leather furniture.
+Fish and Chips would love digging their claws into that!
+And, just to play it safe, we bring extra blankets to throw over anything they might be tempted to scratch.

 When packing for a hotel stay with your feline friends, there are few things you won’t want to forget.
 First is the litter box.
 Rather than bringing the one from home, consider picking up a compact litter box with a sturdy carrying handle for easy loading and unloading.